-By far the largest portion of the University's net assets, \$347.27 million, \$310.96 million, and \$285.81 million as of June 30, 2012, 2011, and 2010, respectively, reflects its investment in capital assets (such as land, buildings, machinery, and equipment), net of any related outstanding debts, used to acquire, construct, improve, or rehabilitate those assets.
-This represents approximately 82%, 81%, and 84% net assets, respectively.
+By far the largest portion of the University's net position, \$349.71 million, \$334.89 million, and \$297.32 million as of June 30, 2013, 2012, and 2011, respectively, reflects its investment in capital assets (such as land, buildings, machinery, and equipment), net of any related outstanding debts, used to acquire, construct, improve, or rehabilitate those assets.
+This represents approximately 79%, 82%, and 81% net position, respectively.
 The University uses these capital assets to provide services to students, faculty and administration; consequently, these assets are not available for future spending.
 Although the University's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate the related debt.
 Financing for certain capital projects is also provided by the issuance of revenue bonds by the Rhode Island Health and Educational Building Corporation, a quasi-public state agency.
 In addition to the debts noted above, which are reflected in the University's financial statements, the State of Rhode Island regularly provides financing for certain capital projects through the issuance of general obligation bonds and capital appropriations from the Rhode Island Capital Plan Fund.
 Borrowings by the State are not reflected in these financial statements.

-The restricted expendable net assets consist of resources that are subject to external restrictions on how they must be used, and they represent approximately 0.9%, 1.1%, and 1.3% of the University's net assets at June 30, 2012, 2011, and 2010, respectively.
+The restricted expendable net assets consist of resources that are subject to external restrictions on how they must be used, and they represent approximately 0.7%, 0.9%, and 1.1% of the University's net position at June 30, 2013, 2012, and 2011, respectively.

 Net assets that are not subject to restrictions imposed by creditors, grantors, contributors, laws, regulations or enabling legislation are classified as unrestricted net assets.
-As of June 30, 2012, 2011, and 2010, the University's unrestricted net assets represent 18%, 18%, and 14%, respectively, of the net assets.
-At year end, these net assets are designated or committed for goods and services that have not yet been received, working capital for auxiliary enterprise and departmental activities, payment of annual debt service, capital improvements, equipment replacement, scholarships and new faculty startup costs, including lab renovation and matching funds.
+As of June 30, 2013, 2012, and 2011, the University's unrestricted net assets represent 20%, 17%, and 18%, respectively, of the net position.
+At year end, this net position is designated or committed for goods and services that have not yet been received, working capital for auxiliary enterprise and departmental activities, payment of annual debt service, capital improvements, equipment replacement, scholarships and new faculty startup costs, including lab renovation and matching funds.

 The University's current assets include cash and cash equivalents, cash held by the State Treasurer, accounts receivable, inventories, and prepayments, while current liabilities consist of accounts payable and accrued expenses, deferred revenues, funds held for others, and the current portion of compensated absences and current portion of long-term debts.
 Compensated absences represent accumulated vacation, sick leave and deferred compensation that will be used or paid in future years.
-The current ratio (current assets divided by current liabilities), which measures the University's liquidity, remains positive: 2.18 to 1, 2.42 to 1 and 2.25 to 1 as of June 30, 2012, 2011, and 2010, respectively.
+The current ratio (current assets divided by current liabilities), which measures the University's liquidity, remains positive: 2.35 to 1, 2.17 to 1, and 2.44 to 1 as of June 30, 2013, 2012, and 2011, respectively.